vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 ## Default Slots and `shallow`

-Since `shallow` stubs out all the render function of any custom components, any `<slot>` components are not rendered when using `shallow`.
+Since `shallow` stubs out all the content of a components, any `<slot>` won't get rendered when using `shallow`.
 While this is not a problem in most cases, there are some scenarios where this isn't ideal.
-Maybe you have a custom button component in your app:

 ```js
 const CustomButton = {